phillipclapham/quasar/README.md

 - **/attr**

-Shows which roles contributed to the current response for transparency.
+Shows which roles contributed to the current or last response for transparency.

 #### Engage Modes